KeyboardKit/website/collections/_features/Dictation.md

 ---
 title: Dictation

-hero-title: Features
-hero-description: Dictation
+description: Trigger dictation from the keyboard
 hero-emoji: 🎤
 ---

 Dictation can be used to let users enter text by speaking instead of typing.
 This can be hard to setup in a keyboard extension, where microphone access is unavailable.

-KeyboardKit therefore provides dictation-specific tools that you can use to add dictation support to both your keyboard extension and main app.
+KeyboardKit Pro unlocks tools that let you add dictation to your keyboard extensions and main app, and makes it easy to start dictation from a keyboard by opening the main app.

-KeyboardKit has an ``Dictation`` namespace with dictation-related types and views, an observable ``DictationContext``, and a `Dictation.Settings`  with persisted settings.
+KeyboardKit has a ``Dictation`` namespace with dictation-related types, an observable context, auto-persisted settings, dictation services, etc.

-In KeyboardKit, a ``DictationService`` can be used to start start dictation from a keyboard extension, by opening the app, perform dictation, then return to the keyboard.

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks dictation services & tools that let you add dictation support to a keyboard and its main app in a few simple steps, with very little code.
+[KeyboardKit Pro][Pro] unlocks dictation features that let you add dictation support with very little code.

 <img width="450" alt="An dictation screen" src="{{page.assets}}dictationscreen.jpg" />